jengalas/bwaf-bbw/_emerging-leaders/energy-environment-engagement.md

 page_blocks:
   - template: text-block
     text_block: >-
+      Our next Emerging Leaders program will be in person on December 5th, January 9th, and February 20th, covering Detours, Diligence, and Dreams.
+      More information on enrollment will be available soon.

       Since 2017 the Beverly Willis Architecture Foundation Emerging Leaders program has offered an innovative professional development opportunity for select women 5-10 years out of school.
 In small group format (maximum of